chaoticbob/tinyrenderers/README.md

 ### Change Log
+[2017/05/13] - Moved to project files to cmake.
+Moved glsl shaders to glsl sub directory - forcing HLSL for now.<br>
 [2017/04/30] - Clarified shader usage in some sample programs to point out which source they're coming from.<br>
 [2017/04/27] - Added ConstantBuffer sample (D3D12 only for now).
 Updated Vulkan samples to use negative viewport height.<br>
 [2017/04/25] - Updated SimpleCompute and StructuredBuffer to work on Vulkan.<br>